I’m a blended family dad, and here’s what all blended families should know.

 Blended families go by many different names.
-Sometimes they are called stepfamilies, bonus families, or an instafamililies (Have you seen the movie?
+Sometimes they are called stepfamilies, bonus families, or instant families (Have you seen the movie?
 It’s good).
 In this post, we’ll examine what these terms mean.
 Then, we’ll dive into practical wisdom every blended family should know.
-And we’ll do this from the perspective of a blended family dad, and coach!
+And we’ll do this from the perspective of a blended family dad and coach!

 First, what is a blended family?

 As a blended family dad, I prefer the term blended family over stepfamily because it’s more inclusive.
 Simply stated, a blended family is a complex, non-traditional family unit.
 Typically, one or both parents have children from a previous relationship.
 And these families have combined to form a new family.
 However, this is not the only way that families blend.
 As we will see, blended families come in a variety of different forms.

 A stepfamily is one type of blended family.
 Stepfamilies are what most people think of when they think of a blended family home.
 The word stepfamily implies that there is either a stepmother or stepfather around.
 And this is often the case.
 For example,

 - According to The American Psychological Association, about 40 to 50 percent of married couples in the United States divorce.
 Sadly, the divorce rate for subsequent marriages is even higher.

 - According to Wikipedia, nearly 80% of people who have divorced go on to marry again.
 This may not be the most reliable source.
 However, it does provide an adequate explanation of how stepfamilies form.

 - According to Smart Stepfamilies, approximately one-third of all weddings in America today form stepfamilies.
 And an estimated 113.6 million Americans have a step relationship.